Skip to contents

 library(oceandatr)

-Along with oceandatr we will need to load prioritizr for the spatial prioritization and we will use the open source solver lsymphony to solve the prioritization problem, so this needs to be installed and loaded via th Bioconductor website
+Along with oceandatr we will need to load prioritizr for the spatial prioritization and we will use the open source solver lsymphony to solve the prioritization problem, so this needs to be installed and loaded via the Bioconductor website

 library(gfwr)